Alan Spavin: Post-retirement

 Following his retirement, Spavin moved to Florida, United States.
 Alongside former teammate Alan Kelly, he founded "The Corner Kick," an indoor soccer school in Gaithersburg, Maryland.
 He later ran a travel agency and lived in Ormond Beach.

 Death and legacy

 Spavin died on 16 March 2016 at the age of 74.
 His death was announced by Preston North End, the club where he spent the majority of his professional career, who paid tribute to his long-standing contribution as a player and coach.
 Spavin was remembered by fans, former teammates, and football figures for his loyalty, leadership, and commitment on and off the pitch.

-A minute's applause was held at Deepdale before a home fixture against QPR shortly after his passing, in recognition of his legacy at the club.
+A minute's applause was held at Deepdale before a home fixture against QPR shortly after his death, in recognition of his legacy at the club.
 Many supporters and local journalists noted that he embodied the spirit of Preston North End during a transitional era for the club, particularly in the 1960s and early 1970s.

 His funeral was attended by figures from the footballing world, as well as the local community in Preston, where he remained a respected and beloved figure.